shadowman357/RoboRecom/README.md

+Current Status: Beta patch is 95% project completion.
+Game is fully playable start to finish.

 Robotrek Recombined - An SNES Game modding project

 What started as an attempt to learn SNES programming and make a basic hard-type hack of the game has morphed into a much larger project.